Z Grills Smoky Hopper

 Remove protective guard

-1. Once the grill is cooled down enough to safety do so, remove the grease tray and heat baffle and look inside the fire-pot.
+1. Once the grill is cooled down enough to safely do so, remove the grease tray and heat baffle and look inside the fire-pot.
 If it is 1/3 or more full of ash and pellets wait at least 1 hour until totally cold then vacuum out the fire-pot.
 If minimal ash, then proceed directly to the next step.

-4. Vacuum out the hopper, fire-pot and feed tube so totally clean of ash and pellets.
+3. Vacuum out the hopper, fire-pot and feed tube so totally clean of ash and pellets.

-5. Complete initial startup procedure to prime the auger tube with pellets for normal operation.
+4. Complete initial startup procedure to prime the auger tube with pellets for normal operation.
 The grill does not need to be burnt in again.

 Preventing a smoky hopper